 What happens if it rains?

 On most occasions, Morey’s Piers continues to operate in a light rain or mist.
 Ponchos are provided and some Associates have access to a covered area or an umbrella installed at your work location.
 If Morey’s Piers closes early on a scheduled operating day due to inclement weather, you will receive credit for working that shift, as one of your 10 required shifts.
-If Morey’s Piers decides not to open at all on an operating day, due to inclement weather, you will need to work a different operating day, in order to fulfill your 10-shift requirement.
+If Morey’s Piers decides not to open at all on an operating day, due to inclement weather, you will need to work on your next available make-up shift.

 What kind of uniform do I need?

 All Work & Play Associates will be provided with a shirt, jacket, and belt to wear while working.
 Work & Play Associates must provide their own tan shorts and/or pants and shoes, in accordance with our Image Counts guidelines.
-Please consult the following link for complete uniform information:
+Please click here for complete uniform information.

 Is company parking available to Work & Play Associates?